devpies/reporter/README.md

 Place the `.rprc` file wherever you'd like to run reporter.

+> NOTE: When run in a git repository, `rp` will check both the current directory and its parent for configuration.

 ### Include/Exclude Repositories

 You can specify which repositories to include or exclude in the `.rprc` file.